 With these criteria in mind, we see several strengths in the design and roll-out of the SSDP trainings.
-First, more than in the past, the SSDP trainings focused on practical, specific teaching methods rather than on general theories of teaching and learning.
-In their review of six recent academic reviews of what works to improve student learning, Evans and Popova (2016) conclude that teacher training has the potential to improve student learning significantly, but that merely "providing teachers with general guidance tends not to improve student learning" (p.
+First, more than in the past, the SSDP trainings focused on practical, specific teaching methods rather than general theories of teaching and learning.
+In their review of six recent academic reviews of what works to improve student learning.
+Evans and Popova (2016) conclude that teacher training has the potential to improve student learning significantly, but that merely 'providing teachers with general guidance tends not to improve student learning' (p.
 260).
 Rather, teacher trainings are most successful when they are part of larger efforts to improve pedagogical methods used to teach specific subject content.
-Snilsveit and colleagues (2015) also find that the education programs with the largest and most consistent positive effects on student learning are "structured pedagogy" interventions that provide a package of teacher training and materials for teachers and students, all aimed to help teachers apply specific new methods to teach specific subject content.
-The teachers in our study also liked the practical focus; when asked what they most appreciated about the SSDP training, half the teachers in our phone interview study provided answers such as "practical way to teach," "use of teaching materials" or "experimental methods."
+Snilstveit and colleagues (2015) also find that education programmes with the largest and most consistently positive effects on student learning are 'structured pedagogy' interventions that provide a package of teacher training and materials for teachers and students, which aim to help teachers apply specific new methods to teach specific subject content.
+The teachers in our study also liked the practical focus: when asked what they most appreciated about the SSDP training, half the teachers in our phone interview study provided answers such as 'practical way to teach', 'use of teaching materials' or 'experimental methods'.

-Another strength of the SSDP secondary math and science trainings was to move teachers away from lecturing at the blackboard, toward a more engaging way to teach, using more demonstrations and experiments.
-Many programs to improve teaching and learning (in developing and developed countries) encourage teachers to use "active learning" pedagogy.
-These approaches invite more student engagement - and challenge students to think more analytically - than does traditional lecturing at the blackboard.
-In their review of pedagogy, curriculum and teacher education in developing countries, Westbrook and colleagues (2013) identify six very effective teaching practices, three of which support the SSDP focus on demonstrations and using teaching materials made from local resources: "frequent and relevant use of learning materials beyond the textbook; open and closed questioning, expanding responses, encouraging student questioning; [and] demonstration and explanation, drawing on strong pedagogical content knowledge."38
+Another strength of the SSDP secondary maths and science trainings was to move teachers away from lecturing at the blackboard, towards a more engaging way to teach, using more demonstrations and experiments.
+Many programmes meant to improve teaching and learning (in developing and developed countries) encourage teachers to use 'active learning' pedagogy.
+These approaches invite more student engagement - and challenge students to think more analytically - than traditional lecturing at the blackboard.
+In their review of pedagogy, curriculum and teacher education in developing countries, Westbrook and colleagues (2013) identify six very effective teaching materials made from local resources, namely: 'frequent and relevant use of learning materials beyond the textbook; open and closed questioning, expanding responses, encouraging student questioning; [and] demonstration and explanation, drawing on strong pedagogical content knowledge'.

-Other potential strengths are the use of group work during the ETC training sessions, the creation of opportunities for teachers to share experiences with each other, and the required self-study project work.
+Other potential strengths are the use of group work during the ETC training sessions, the creation of opportunities for teachers to share experiences with each other and the required self-study project work.
 Use of group work in trainings may encourage teachers to use group work in their classrooms, encouraging student engagement.
 Providing teachers sharing opportunities may allow them to learn from each other's experiences to address practical problems.
 The self-study project work was presumably to help teachers overcome the hurdle of preparing and implementing new teaching plans.
-This hurdle seems large, so it is good that the program acknowledges this, even though accountability for completion of this project work seems to have been lacking.
+This hurdle seems large, so it is good that the programme acknowledges this, even though accountability for completion of this project work seems to have been lacking.